 The most commonly used mooring system is the swing mooring.
 This consists of a sinker block on the seafloor, and a heavy chain reaching a surface buoy, where the boat is secured (Luff et al., 2019).
 The chain moves with the changing tide and wind, which drags the chain across the surrounding seagrass, which causes scarring.
 Anchoring is defined as "a device which secures a vessel to the seabed, temporarily, in order to prevent it drifting with the wind or current" (Griffiths et al. 2017 pp. 12).
 Moorings are generally a permanent feature with chronic impact (Griffiths et al., 2017) which makes the impact easier to quantify.
 Anchoring on the other hand, can occur any number of times in a seagrass bed, is highly variable spatially and temporally and is generally free, and unregulated.
-This variability makes the impact of an unknown threat.
+This variability makes the impact of anchoring difficult to measure and quantify and is therefore more of an unknown threat.

-Management Interventions
+Management interventions